 Dientamoeba fragilis is an anaerobic intestinal protozoan parasite.
 Historically, this organism was among a group of enteric protozoan parasites beginning with Giardia duodenalis (previously G. lamblia) that were initially believed to be commensals and not capable of causing symptomatic illness.
 As more information became available and antimicrobial agents were developed with activity against these parasites, it became clear that D. fragilis can cause an active infection, although it does not always result in symptomatic disease.
 (See "Epidemiology, clinical manifestations, and diagnosis of giardiasis" and "Blastocystis species" and "Nonpathogenic enteric protozoa".)

 While the capacity of D. fragilis to cause symptomatic intestinal illness is increasingly recognized, there are a number of uncertainties surrounding D. fragilis [1,2].
-How uniformly infection with this parasite causes symptoms is not known: in a Danish study, D. fragilis was detected in a greater proportion of fecal samples from the asymptomatic background population in Denmark than from subjects with symptoms .
-Moreover, the means by which this parasite is transmitted has not been fully defined.
-Finally, the diagnostic recognition of this parasite in fecal examinations requires specific processing and expertise; thus, it is possible that many infections with D. fragilis may go undiagnosed.
+In some studies, detection of D. fragilis in stool has been observed more frequently among asymptomatic individuals than among symptomatic patients [3,4].
+Moreover, the means by D. fragilis is transmitted has not been fully defined.
+Finally, the diagnostic recognition of this parasite in stool examinations requires specific processing and expertise; thus, it is possible that many infections may go undiagnosed.

 There is genetic evidence for at least two variants of D. fragilis.
 However, it is unknown if these two differ in their pathogenicity .